 You should know the Chess En Passant rule.
 Learn it on this page.
+It happens frequently that you have to capture a pawn en passant.

 En Passant is simply when you make a capture after a pawn is moved two squares forward from its starting position.